General Dentistry & Oral Hygiene in Sterling Heights, MI

-The teeth will be dried
+Teeth will be thoroughly cleaned and dried

-The teeth are rinsed and dried
+Teeth are rinsed and dried

 Fluoride treatments are an additional way to protect your teeth against bacteria and decay.
 They work by remineralizing your tooth’s enamel that has been broken down by plaque buildup over time.